Peace Corps Sri Lanka

 Following a devastating tsunami in December 2004, Peace Corps established a Crisis Corps program (now called Peace Corps Response).
 Crisis Corps Volunteers served between 2005 and 2006 until Peace Corps suspended operations in Sri Lanka in August 2006, again due to civil unrest and violence.
 Approximately 520 volunteers served in Ceylon/Sri Lanka between 1962 and 2006.

 Despite the departure of two-year volunteers over twenty years ago, fond memories of volunteers and the impact of their work are evident in many Sri Lankan communities today.
 Peace Corps staff has encountered Ministry of Education officials, regional administrators and teachers who credit Peace Corps Volunteers with teaching them spoken English in the 1980s and 1990s.
 Building on this legacy, Peace Corps Sri Lanka and English and Foreign Languages Branch of the Ministry of Education are partnering to address gaps in English language education.

 In collaboration with the MoE, Peace Corps will launch the English Language Education Project which will support the development of English language proficiency, focusing on spoken English, for teachers and students.
-Through co-teaching, workshops and communities of practice, teachers will improve their capacity to use communicative teaching skills and though school and community activities, community members will support student learning and school improvement.
-Following an initial three-month training designed to provide volunteers local languages, culture and technical skills, 30 volunteers will enter their permanent, primarily rural sites, at the start of the school year in January 2020.
-With increasingly larger annual inputs of volunteers, Peace Corps anticipates having over 100 volunteers within its first three years of operations.
+Through co-teaching, workshops and communities of practice, teachers will improve their own English and their capacity to use communicative teaching skills.
+Students will improve their English skills, particularly speaking.
+Following an initial three-month training designed to provide volunteers local languages, culture and technical skills, 35 volunteers will enter their permanent, primarily rural sites in August 2020.
+With increasingly larger annual inputs of volunteers, Peace Corps anticipates having over 120 volunteers within its first three years of operations.